justincun/justincun.github.io/index.md

 ## Introduction

 Moreover, using the wisdom of the crowd metholodogy in the context of financial markets, we can attempt to prove whether or not it can be a practical approach for market predictions.
-This is essentialy the inspiration for our research question - "Is wisdom of the crowd a viable methodology to predict financial markets?"
+This is essentially the inspiration for our research question - "Is wisdom of the crowd a viable methodology to predict financial markets?"
 Using a medium such as Twitter, we're able to delve deeper into this question by analyzing batches of tweets from popular stock tickers and build predictive models.

 ## Datasets & Data Cleaning